 <div tabindex="0">This will be the first item that a tab on the keyboard will go to after any previous tabs</div>

-A common web design pattern is to use drop-down menus.
-They make it possible to provide access to a wide array of categories in a minimal amount of space.
-However, for users who only use keyboards for navigation, these menus can cause problems.
+A common web design pattern is to use drop-down menus that provide access to a wide array of categories in minimal space.
+But if you only use keyboards for navigation, these menus can cause problems.